j7168908jx/j7168908jx/README.md

 ### Hi there 👋

-I'm now a graduate (Ph.D) student in Fudan University.
+I'm currently a graduate (PhD) student at Fudan University.
+Majored in Computational Mathematics.

 <!--
 **j7168908jx/j7168908jx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.